What Are the Most Addictive Prescription Drugs?

 Treatment for Addiction to Prescription Stimulants

-Detox–Detoxing from stimulants is done by tapering the drug dosage to help ease the withdrawal symptoms.
-Supervision is helpful to insure the patient is actually tapering off.
+Detox–Detoxing from stimulants is done by tapering the drug dosage to help ease drug and alcohol withdrawal.
+Supervision is helpful to ensure the patient is actually tapering off.

 Medication–There are no FDA-approved medications for treating stimulant addiction.

 Counseling–Individual and behavioral therapies are effective for treating stimulant addiction.
 It’s important to discover what may have caused the drug abuse.
 It’s possible there is an underlying mental condition.
 This is known as a dual diagnosis.

 Do you think that someone you care about is misusing prescription medications?
 Are you being affected by your drug use?
 It’s important to get professional help.
 At Behavioral Health Centers we understand your feelings.
 We have experience in these situations.
 Please remember, we are trained to help you, not judge you.
 Contact us now about our treatment options before the abuse or addiction leads to more serious problems.